Ownwn/PolyBot/README.md

 ## PolyBot

-An automatic trading bot for Polymarket that focuses on order book imbalance trading, written in Java.
-Uses the Polymarket CLOB websocket API to minimise latency.
+An automatic trading bot for Polymarket that focuses on order book imbalance trading.
+Looks at the pressure from the order book and buys with the goal of making a profit from upward/downward trends.

+Written in Java, and uses the Polymarket CLOB websocket API to minimise latency.

 Includes a UI in Java Swing for analysing markets, tracking top traders and doing deep-dives into a specific market.